jeremy-edward-bauerle/LegendSRD/pdf_output/spirit_magic/edits/by-hand.md

 Nearly all cults will have access to ancestors and guardian spirits plus a number of nature spirits depending on the cult's background.
 Cults with particular elemental affiliations will have access to elemental spirits.
 Curse and bane spirits are not usually part of a tradition and any spirit magician attempting to bind them into service is taking a serious risk.

 ## Defining Spirits

 The denizens of the spirit plane are varied and diverse.
 Spirit magic allows practitioners to approach spirits in two ways: as beings with which they can communicate and as entities which can be bound to service.
 A spirit magician's most frequent interaction with spirits will be through the use of the Spirit Walking skill to communicate with them.
 In this respect spirits are non player characters who can be interacted with during game sessions.
 Spirit

-Binding is the skill of persuading or forcing a spirit into service or protecting oneself from harmful spirits. *Legend* provides a basic breakdown of spirit types and how to quantify what benefits a bound spirit might provide.
+Binding is the skill of persuading or forcing a spirit into service or protecting oneself from harmful spirits.
 The two key elements anyone wishing to bind a spirit needs to know about it are its Intensity and its attitude towards the spirit mage.

 ### Intensity